.:. art / Mexico dreaming

 Amores Perros movie, Alejandro G.

-Iñárritu (Mexico City, 1963) realized that over a million feet of film left on the cutting room floor during the editing were still kept at the National Autonomous University of Mexico.
-The twenty-fifth anniversary (2000-2025) of the director's debut work seemed to provide him with the opportunity to consider the abandoned material again, choosing significant
+Iñárritu (Mexico City, 1963) realized that over a million feet of footage left on the cutting room floor while editing were still in storage at the National Autonomous University of Mexico.
+The twenty-fifth anniversary (2000-2025) of the director's debut work seemed a good opportunity to reconsider the leftovers, show significant

-sequences to be shown to an international audience in leading cultural institutions – in Mexico as well as in California, beyond here in Milan – and putting vintage technologies and aging professionals at work once more, a quarter of century later.
+sequences to an international audience in leading cultural institutions – in Mexico as well as in California, beside here in Milan – and putting vintage technologies and aging professionals at work once more, a quarter of century later.

 .:.
-Analogic projectors break the darkness of the Fondazione Prada's
+Analogic projectors tear through the darkness of the Fondazione Prada's

-Podium exhibition hall, terrify visitors with awful scenes from Mexico City at the turn of the millennium – everything in
+Podium exhibition hall, terrifying visitors with chilling scenes from Mexico City at the turn of the millennium – everything in

-Amores Perros came from Iñárritu's personal experience, the director maintains – and make them feel lucky not to be born there in those times.
+Amores Perros came from Iñárritu's personal experience, the director maintains – and make them feel lucky they were not born there at the time.

 Fondazione Prada